FeedTheMEe/neutralinojs-vite-vue-ts-template/README.md

 ## Usage
 For us to have hot-reload enabled, we need to run both the neutralino process and frontend separately.

-1. Make sure you're in the `frontend` folder and run: `yarn run dev`
+1. Make sure you're in the `frontend` folder and run: `yarn run serve`
-2. Then create another terminal window instance, cd into the project's base folder and then run `neu run --frontend-lib-dev`
+2. Then create another terminal window instance, cd into the project's base folder and then run `yarn run serve:neu`

 Now you should have a fully working Neutralino app with live updates from the frontend components.